vadimsavenkov/Text_to_Excel/README.md

 # Text_to_Excel
-Read some lines from multiple text files and send them to Excel
+Read SPECIFIC line(s) from multiple text files and send them to Excel